AnmolHarshana/test/README.md

 	- A README file is frequently updated with every commit.
 	- Though the README may seem to be a tedious work, after first few commits the additions are miniscule, but the effort is worth it.
-	- A proper guidelines are essential for collaborative projects.
+	- Proper guidelines are essential for collaborative projects.
 	- below are some guidelines.